 I think a lot of writers forget about other emotions.
 Sadness is so powerful and is very easy to visually represent in writing.
 However, some of my favorite novels explore many layers of emotion.
 Anger, jealousy, happiness, etc. All these emotions are powerful.
 Of course, don’t hesitate to give me some sadness, but that sadness is so much more poignant when we know how the character acts while feeling all the other layers of emotion.

 Of course a character’s parents dying is going to be painful for a reader.
 Of course, the birth of a baby is probably going to be a joyous moment for the reader.
 These are major, life-altering events that many people can probably empathize with in some way, but you know what else a reader may empathize with?
 The feeling of finishing a really good book, the feeling after hearing your supposed friend make fun of you, the feeling of stubbing your toe on your bed post, the feeling when a close friend moves away. etc. These small events may not illicit strong emotions, but it creates different levels of emotion for your character.
 It’s easy to show a baseline, content character, and it is nearly as easy to show a character reach a deep level of any particular emotion.
 It is just as important, though, to show varying levels of these emotions, so the character is real to the reader.

 Life isn’t convenient, don’t make the bad stuff convenient

-Just based on what I’ve read so far in this book (possible post about it later), these are some of the key elements in making an emotional sponge like me a sloppy mess.
+Just based on what I’ve read so far in this book, these are some of the key elements in making an emotional sponge like me a sloppy mess.
 What do you think?
 Let me know, and comment below!